CARB finalizes requirements for bypass systems on DPFs for commercial harbor craft vessels

 The DPF requirements of the CHC Regulation, approved in March 2022, have been opposed by the California marine industry, which argues that the DPFs have not been approved by the US Coast Guard or by a marine certification society and may present a safety hazard for marine crews—such as by disabling the engine if the DPF becomes clogged by soot.
 These concerns have been supported by the Eleventh Coast Guard District, which has jurisdiction over California.

 CARB generally disallows DPF bypass devices in verified emission control systems to ensure exhaust gases are filtered at all time.
-After an exchange of letters with the Coast Guard, CARB first allowed the installation of DPF bypass systems and now such safety systems are mandatory on all affected CHC engines.
+After an exchange of letters with the Coast Guard, CARB allowed the installation of DPF bypass systems and now the agency formally established the requirements for DPF bypass devices that are part of CARB verified emission control systems for CHC engines.

-Under Executive Order DE-24-003, the DPF manufacturer must design and install the safety system on the DPF as part of the verified system.
-Among several conditions, the DPF manufacturer must equip the safety system with sequentially-numbered security seals as well as an electronic monitoring and tracking system to track each time the safety system is used; the vessel owner/operator must only use the safety system during an emergency situation; and the system must be designed to allow the DPF’s operation to resume immediately after the emergency situation is resolved.
+The Executive Order DE-24-003 specifies detailed requirements for DPF manufacturers who choose to design and install a safety system on the DPF as part of the verified system.
+Among the conditions, the DPF manufacturer must equip the safety system with sequentially-numbered security seals as well as an electronic monitoring and tracking system to track each time the safety system is used; the vessel owner/operator must only use the safety system during an emergency situation; and the system must be designed to allow the DPF’s operation to resume immediately after the emergency situation is resolved.

 Source: CARB